Skip to main content

 At-home euthanasia services

-If you'd like to say your final goodbyes in your own home, companies like Lap of Love offer at-home euthanasia services.
-Having your dog put down at home can be more expensive than having it done in a clinic, but it allows them to pass away in the comfort of their own home, surrounded by familiar objects and loved ones.
-It also avoids subjecting them to one last trip to the vet, which may be necessary if car rides or vet visits make your dog anxious, or if they're too unhealthy to travel.
+If you’d like to say your final goodbyes in your home, companies like Lap of Love offer at-home euthanasia services.
+Having your dog put down at home can be more expensive than having it done in a clinic, but it allows them to pass away in the comfort of a familiar space, surrounded by loved ones.
+It also avoids subjecting them to one last trip to the vet, which may be necessary if car rides or vet visits make your dog anxious, or if they’re too unhealthy to travel.

 How Much Does It Cost to Euthanize a Dog?